-- In order to register for the Bachelor Level 2 internship, the student must have successfully fulfilled the requirements of the Diploma/Bachelor Level 1 internship, or its equivalent, as agreed by the administration.
-The Bachelor Level 2 internship affords more autonomy to the student, who will, in conjunction with the supervisor, decide on the two (2) projects that they are required to complete.
-This second level also runs for a period of one (1) academic year and the student earns three (3) credits after successful completion. - The intern is permitted to incorporate other persons onto a planning committee, for the projects.
+- a.
+In order to register for Bachelor Level 2, the student must have successfully fulfilled the requirements of the Diploma/Bachelor Level 1 internship, or its equivalent, as agreed by the administration.
+The Bachelor Level 2 internship affords more autonomy to the student, who will in conjunction with the supervisor decide on the two (2) projects that they are required to complete.
+This second level also runs for a period of one (1) academic year and the student earns three (3) credits after successful completion. - b.
+The intern is permitted to incorporate other persons onto a planning committee, for the projects.
 The committee may give input and assistance for its successful planning, implementation and evaluation.
-However, the final responsibility for coordinating, overseeing and documenting reports remains with the intern. - Variation or exemption from these general guidelines will be dealt with on a case by case basis.
+However, the final responsibility for coordinating, overseeing and documenting reports remains with the intern. - c.
+While the two projects can be related, the intern should prepare two reports in accordance with guidelines here listed.
+These reports are to be submitted in accordance with the policy of the institution, at the end of the period for grading. - d.
+Variation or exemption from these general guidelines will be dealt with on a case by case basis.